Analyzing Dominance Move (MIP-DoM) Indicator for Multi- and Many-objective Optimization: Introduction

-Although DoM presents good quality aspects as an indicator, its calculation with a small computational cost poses as a big challenge \cite{Li2015}, \cite{Li2015Thesis}, \cite{Li:2019:QES:3320149.3300148}.
 This work focuses on a DoM calculation procedure based on a mixed integer programming (MIP) approach \cite{DBLP:books/daglib/0023873} aiming to overcome this difficulty.
 The mixed integer formulation is presented here.
 Initial experiments on two-objective problems amply show that the MIP-DoM formulation is correct.
-More specifically, this paper presents the following contributions: (i) the proposed MIP model for DoM calculation is valid for any objective space dimension and cardinality of the supplied solution sets, (ii) extensive evaluation of the proposed MIP-DoM formulation and approach in a number of common problem sets having 3, 5, 10, 15, 20 and 25 objective functions, (iii) comparison with optimal DoM solutions in cases where it is possible to achieve the optimal solution, and (iv) raise of questions and details about the model behaviour for some test sets, including future research paths to tackle other problems.
+More specifically, this paper presents the following contributions: (i) the proposed MIP model for DoM calculation is valid for any objective space dimension and cardinality of the supplied solution sets, (ii) extensive evaluation of the proposed MIP-DoM formulation and approach in a number of common problem sets having 3, 5, 10, 15, 20, 25 and {30} objective functions, (iii) comparison with optimal DoM solutions in cases where it is possible to achieve the optimal solution, and (iv) raise of questions and details about the model behaviour for some test sets, including future research paths to tackle other problems.